EricTran99/Assignment-20-Machine-Learning/README.md

-# Credit Card Model Prediction-Machine_Learning
+# Credit Loan Model Prediction-Machine_Learning
 This is a repository for module challenge 20 which focus on supervised machine learning with the loan as an example.

 <h2> The Datasource</h2>